Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Continue sitting for 5 minutes.

-If the angina goes away completely, rest for a while and continue your normal routine.
+If the angina goes away completely, rest for a while.
+Then continue your normal routine.

 Call 911 if your angina lasts longer than 5 minutes and 1 tablet or 1 spray has not relieved it.
-Do not delay — you may be having a heart attack, also known as acute myocardial infarction, or AMI!
+Do not delay.
+You may be having a heart attack!

 After you call 911, take a second tablet, or spray a second time.
 Wait another 5 minutes.
 If the angina still does not go away, take a third tablet, or spray a third time.
 Do not take more than 3 tablets, or spray more than 3 times, within 15 minutes.
 Stay on the phone with 911 for further instructions.

-Limit the amount of alcohol you drink.
+Limit how much alcohol you drink.
 Too much alcohol can cause dizziness or fainting.

 Tell your doctor if your angina attacks last longer, occur more often, or are more severe.